 My Experience As a Female Motorcycle Rider

 I started riding motorcycles by hopping on the back of my dad’s Harley.
-He had a gentle and relaxed cruiser and a sportier Screamin Eagle Anniversary Edition.
+He had a relaxed cruiser and a sportier Screamin Eagle Anniversary Edition.
 I instantly fell in love and knew that one day, I would have my own two wheeled steed.
 To my dad’s dismay, I wasn’t never a Harley Girl, they just didn’t have anything I felt comfortable on.
 I like my legs tucked up under me and not out in front.
 I blame a youth spent riding horses.

 When I turned 21, I signed up for a course and learned how to ride.
 A few weeks later I bought my first bike, a red Kawasaki Ninja 250.
 It was small and not very powerful, but it was perfect for my developing skills and confidence.
 Despite my excitement for my new found passion, I quickly learned I was entering a world that wasn’t quite ready for me.
 Proper gear for a female rider was hard to find.
 It either lacked the safety features that the men’s gear had, or it came in a sickening pink or purple color.
 (I hate both of these shades) I ended up buying men’s gear, which was safer, but never quite fit right on my frame.

 Then I decided to upgrade.
-I traded the 650 in and bought a Kawasaki ZX14.
+I traded the 650 in and bought a Kawasaki ZX14 with abs.
 It’s the bike own today, and I love it as much now as the day I bought it.
 However, I had no idea what I was signing myself up for when I bought it.
 No, I’m not referring to the power and handling of the bike, those I fully expected.
 What I didn’t realize was the uninvited comments, attention, and judgement that would come.
 At this point in my life, I have been riding for 15 years, which is not quite half of my lifetime.
 I fall into the Generation Y or Millennial demographic.
 Yet the industry is only just now catching up to the fact that women love owning and riding motorcycles.
 These are just a sampling of the comments that I hear pretty regularly when I am at an event or bike shop.

 As you can see, these comments demonstrate a basic lack of understanding of who women motorcycles riders are.
 The target audience is changing.
 Women are now buying, riding, and working on their own motorcycles.
 They are embracing the freedom, adventure, and power that comes with riding out onto an unknown back road.
 They are no longer content to ride on the back of someone else’s and be referred to as property.